monster-js/docs-v1/docs/custom-directive.md

 ## Value change watcher

-To let our directive react when it's value is changed we can use the `createWatcher(valueCaller, element, component, updateCallback)` function from the core package.
+To let our directive react when it's value is changed we can use the `watch(valueCaller, element, component, updateCallback)` function from the core package.

 | Params | Description |
 | --- | --- |